Growing Cannabis: Why Allowing Home Cultivation Makes Sense

 Maryland, New York, Oklahoma and Ohio do not yet allow home cultivation.
 D.C. allows recreational cannabis, but commercial sales are not allowed.
 This likely means that D.C. residents are growing cannabis, but the laws are not exactly black and white.
 Hopefully, in time, Ohio and Maryland will reconsider their home cultivation limitations, either though legislation or a vote.
 Fingers crossed.

-In the meantime, patients in Missouri can apply for a home cultivation license once they have obtained a Missouri medical marijuana card.
+In the meantime, patients can apply for a home cultivation license once they have obtained a Missouri medical cannabis card.
 To obtain your card, give our offices a call at 1-877-242-0362 and our team can assist you with any questions you may have about qualifying conditions, medical cannabis or obtaining your official state card.
-With three clinics in Missouri, and Missouri telemedicine offered throughout the entire state, getting your card has never been easier, so call us today!
+With several green clinics in Missouri, and Missouri online evaluations offered to patients anywhere in the state, getting your card has never been easier.